sfosc/sfosc/content/sfosc-book/the_way_forward.md

 the principles upon which they will thrive: their community social contract.

-I don't pretend to know or have seen all the possible models, or have a perfect understanding of what happens when we build intentionalally sustainable open source communities.
+I don't pretend to know or have seen all the possible models, or have a perfect understanding of what happens when we build intentionally sustainable open source communities.
 My hope is that we can help each other, and the industry at large, understand that communities are about people coming together with common cause, and helping each other day by day.
 That the value of development in the